Amlodipine

 - The usual dose of amlodipine is 5 mg once daily.
 Some people may need a higher dose of 10 mg once daily.

-- Always take your amlodipine exactly as your doctor has told you.
+- Always take your amlodipine exactly as your prescriber has told you.
 The pharmacy label on your medicine will tell you how much amlodipine to take, how often to take it, and any special instructions.

 - Timing: Take amlodipine once a day.
 Try to take your doses at the same time each day.
-You can take amlodipine with or without food.
-Swallow your tablet with a glass of water.

 Like all medicines, amlodipine can cause side effects, although not everyone gets them.
 Often side effects improve as your body gets used to the new medicine.